Aaron98990/ways-of-the-game/goals.md

 ## Winning team

 > The team scoring the greater number of goals is the winner.
-If both teams score no goals or an equal number of goals, the match is drawn.
+If both teams score no goals or an equal number of goals, the match is drawn. _Law 10.2 Winning team_
->
-> - Law 10.2 Winning team

 Most matches where the score is tied will in a tie.
 The only exception is where competition rules require a winner.

 > When competition rules require a winning team after a drawn match or home-and-away tie, the only permitted procedures to determine the winning team are:
 > - away goals rule
 > - two equal periods of extra time not exceeding 15 minutes each
-> - penalties (penalty shoot-out)
+> - penalties (penalty shoot-out) _Law 10.2 Winning team_
->
-> - Law 10.2 Winning team

 > Away goals rule: goals scored away from home count double.
 Glossary